 Name of the default style definition, as offered in "New Style Definition".
-Pre-defined style definition is newDdefaultstyle.
+Pre-defined style definition are classicDefaultstyle and newDefaultstyle.

 • WF\DEFAULT\STYLE\DOC\NAME

 Default name of new style definitions inside of BSCW.

 • WF\DEFAULT\TEMPLATE\FOLDER\NAME

 Default name of the template folder inside of Website Folders.
 Template folders are optional, but useful to hold templates for empty pages or other often-used page types.